rust-lang/rustlings/exercises/closures/README.md

 take other functions as parameters), e.g. map(), filter(), reduce() et al on iterators, but aren't restricted to these cases.

-Rust's ownership model means that we might have to do something extra when declaring closures which other languages don't require.
+Rust's ownership model means that we may need to think about how captured values are treated: copied, moved, or borrowed immutably or mutably.

 ## Further information